-First, understand where you want to live, then use Internet listing websites, such Homes.com, to help make your search process easier.
-Looking online can be very beneficial because it is quick and easy, plus it shows more property listings and details including some with online video tours to help you tour the apartment ahead of time, an estimate of commute time to work, and walking distances to restaurants and entertainment.
+First, understand where you want to live, then use internet listing websites, such Homes.com, to help make your search process easier.
+Looking online can be beneficial because it is quick and easy, plus it shows more property listings and details including some with online video tours to help you see the apartment ahead of time.
+Also, try to get an estimate of commute time to work and walking distances to restaurants and entertainment.

 Read location-specific articles to find out more about each location, fitness options, coffee shop selections and restaurant choices.
 Tap into your network of family and friends for apartment community or rental home recommendations.
 Ask about positive and negative experiences so you can be fully informed.
 Asking for advice from knowledgeable friends and other renters will only help you make better choices on your hunt for the perfect home.